pixelpassion/drf-saas-starter/README.md

 ## Environments

-Copy the .env.example to .env and edit the missing configs to get everything working
+Start ./local_setup.py to generate an .env and edit missing configs to get everything working.

 ## Sentry